 When Windows Risk Minimizer is running on your machine, it won’t stop reporting about numerous viruses detected on your PC.
 The basic thing you must remember about those alerts is that these infections are completely fabricated though.
 Believing those viruses will lead you to the money loss because that’s the only reason why such scam is created.
 No matter how trustworthy it looks, ignore its offers to purchase its licensed version because it is dangerous just like the same Windows Risk Minimizer.
 So, as soon as you find this malware on your computer, make sure you remove Windows Risk Minimizer without any delay.
 We highly recommend you using reputable anti-spyware program Spyhunter or 2012 version of spyware doctor that has all virus fixes and is capable to remove all infected files from your computer.

-Windows Risk Minimizer screenshots
+Automatic Windows Risk Minimizer removal tools

 Manual Windows Risk Minimizer removal